guitartarotti/find-password-typescript-test/README.md

   Application configured to be accessed through: http://localhost:3333

   - The simulation routes are responsible for question 1

      through the post method, the minimum value of the password will be sent, the maximum value, and finally which rules will be active

-       ```JSON
+     ```javascript
         {minValue: 184759, maxValue: 856920, rules: [1,1,1]}
      ```

      There are 3 rule options, the first (one double), the second (left to right, the digits only increase or remain the same).
 Which are all from Part 1

      And the last one from Part 2 (must have at least one group of exactly two of the same characters)

-       ```JSON
+     ```javascript
         {rules: [1/*to active*/, 0/*to disable*/, 1]}
      ```

      I elaborated the system, because I identified a necessary control of the application, for the scalability of the solution based on possible future problems, such as the one that appeared in Part 2

   - The command route are responsible for question 2

     only 1 get method, it will bring the address number

   - Don't worry, all routes are documented in swagger and can be accessed via: http://localhost:3333/api-docs/

   - All settings are also saved and documented, from TypeScript with ESLint to Jest

   PS: I am available to explain everything that has been coded (In fact, I think the best way to present) ;)